curtis947/Abbre_Finding/README.md

 ```Python
 myabb=re.findall(r"\b[A-Z]{2,}\b", mytext)
 ```
 Also, the basic information of the abbreviation is important, otherwise it's hard to figure out what it is.
-Since most people would write abbreviation in the bracket with its full words ahead, the information can be find if we search "(abbreviation)" and its sentence.
+Since most people would write abbreviation in the bracket with its full words ahead, the information can be found if we search "(abbreviation)" and its sentence.
 ```Python
 sent_find=re.findall(r'.*?\('+i+'\)', mytext)
 ```